-$According to Tennessee \ Child \ Labor \ Law \ and \ WBL \ Policies, this form \ must be kept up-to-date in the personnel file at the workplace and at the school.
-Copies of the Safety Training \ Log \ and \ the WBL \ Agreement \ must be kept on file at the school for five years after placement.$
+According to Tennessee Child Labor Law and WBL Policies, this form must be kept up-to-date in the personnel file at the workplace and at the school Copies of the Safety Training Logand the WRL Agreement must be kent on file at the school for five years after place rse

+the school.
+Copies of the Safety Training Logaria the WBLAG greenient nastbekeptonnie attresenoon on we years after placement.

+Student Name:

-Student Name : : Work S Site:
+Student State ID: Work Site:

-Address: Superv visor:
+Address: Supervisor:

-City/Zip: Addres ess:
+City/Zip: Address:

 Phone: DOB: City/Zip:

-Area of Electiv e Focus: Phone: 9:
+Area of Elective Focus: Phone:

-High School: Start D Date:
+High School: Start Date:

-Typical Weekl y Work Sched dule: Hours fo or credit-be earing exp xperiences must equate to a full-time equivalent cours
+Typical Weekly Work Schedule: Hours for cree dit-bearing experiences must equate to a full-time equivalent cou

+Day Time o Total Work

+From То Hours

+Monday

+Tuesday

+Wednesday

+Thursday

+Friday

+Saturday

+Sunday

+Total

-Day Time of Total V Type of WBL Experience
+Type of WBL Experience

-From То Hou rs Apprenticeship (Registered)
+Apprenticeship (Registered)

-Monday Clinical
+Clinical

-Tuesday Cooperative Education
+Cooperative Education

-Wednesday ☐ Internship
+Internship

-Thursday Transition (paid or unpaid)
+Transition (paid or unpaid)

-Friday School-Based Enterprise
+School-Based Enterprise

-Saturday Service Learning
+Service Learning

-Sunday Oct vice Learning
+Employability Skills: This student is participating in work-based learning for credit and will have the opportunity to practice employability skills appropriate to the placement to prepare them for postsecondary education, future careers, and life:

+- Application of academic and technical knowledge and skills - Career knowledge and navigation skills - 21st Century learning and innovation skills - Personal and social skills

-• Personal Verification: We agree to meet the rectangle Tennessee Department of the Te quirements of the W artment of Educatio give permission f /BL Framework a or the above State Boa tudent to participate in the WBL program, and we understand and ard of Education policy and in the WBL Policy Guide provided by orrect and is consistent with federal and state guidelines for work-
+Verification: We, the undersigned, give permission for the above-named student to participate in the WBL program, and we understand and agree to meet the requirements of the WBL Framework as provided in State Board of Education policy and in the WBL Policy Guide provided by the Tennessee Department of Education.
+We verify the above information is correct and is consistent with federal and state guidelines for workbased learning experiences.

 Student: Date:

-Parent or Gua rdian: Date:
+Parent or Guardian: Date:

-Endorsed Tead (When not the WBL Date:
+Endorsed Teacher: (When not the WBL Coordinator) Date:

-WBL Coordina Date:
+WBL Coordinator: Date:

-Principal: Scho ol: Date:
+Principal: School: Date:

 CTE Director: (or designated WBL Coordinator) Date:

-Work Site Sup Date:
+Work Site Supervisor: Date:

-disadvantage should to activity.
-This form oe discriminated agai is subject to monitor nst, excluded from ring by TDOE and participation in or TDOL&W n, denied the D. gion, national origin or ancestry, age, sex, marital status, disability, or ne benefits of or otherwise be subjected to discrimination in any program
+Note: It is the policy of the school district that no person on the basis of race, color, religion, national origin or ancestry, age, sex, marital status, disability, or disadvantage should be discriminated against, excluded from participation in, denied the benefits of or otherwise be subjected to discrimination in any program or activity.
+This form is subject to monitoring by TDOE and/or TDOL&WD.

+VERIFY WORKERS' COMPENSATION COVERAGE: YES NO Employer Signature VERIFI WORKERS COMPENSATION COVERAGE.
+NO Employer Signature